233679/Class-notes/Physics/Fields/Electrical/Electrical Field.md

 ---
 tags:
   - Physics/Fields/Electrical
+aliases:
+  - Electric Field
 ---
 # Electrical Field
-Charged objects exert equal & opposite forces on each other, even if they are not directly in contact.
+[[Physics/Fields/Electrical/Charge|Charged]] objects exert equal & opposite forces on each other, even if they are not directly in contact.
 This is due to an electrical field surrounding the charge.

 ### Example Fields
-#### Opposite Charged
+#### Opposite Charge Points
 The field lines are concentrated at each point.
 ![[Physics/Fields/Electrical/Electrical Field - Opposite charged points.png]]